I3S-ESSnet/Documents/wp3/deliveries/d3-1-1-blueprint.md

 There are several container initiatives, but the one that has been there longest, and have the largest adoption is Docker.
 The container format is being standardized as part of the OCI (Open Container Initiative).
 Containerization is basically a way of creating a small virtual computer, that contains only the virtualized hardware required for the application you want to run, so it works as a way of transporting services without your application having to know anything about the environment around it.
 This is also its greatest challenge.
 In WP2 there will be described a lot of architectural guidelines for how you should design your application to make it scalable, and secure, so this document will only reference that work.
 A container is basically a virtual machine, but with as little or as much as you need to be able to run your application.

 ### Environment
 You can run Docker either on a Windows machine, or a Linux/Mac.
 Even .Net applications in containers are moving towards running on Linux host-systems (from .Net Core), so for minimal pain, you should set up your docker environment on a Linux machine, or in a virtual machine running Linux.
+Using Windows host-system in Docker is not recommended, as it's inefficient and not very standardized.

-We provide pre-designed virtual environments which have Docker pre-installed which can be used to set up your environment On premise
+We provide pre-designed virtual environments which have Docker pre-installed which can be used to set up your environment on premises.

 For test purposes it should be sufficient to use a standard Docker installation for getting things up and running.
 For production quality runtime environments for containers and for container orchestration we recommend looking into products like Apache Mesos or RedHat OpenShift.